Codecademy/docs/content/general/concepts/what-is-the-factory-pattern/what-is-the-factory-pattern.md

 *Note:* As the `pickUpLocation` property may be an address or a restaurant, generics are used when modeling the `TaxiRequest`.
 The other properties' object types are known.

 The constructor of `TaxiRequest` calls an abstract method `createTaxiRequest`.
 This enforces `TaxiRequest`'s subclasses to override the method with instantiation logic.
-Although the constructors of the subclasses may make use of the abstract super's constructor, instantiation logic remains in the concrete.
+Although the constructors of the base class' may make use of the abstract super's constructor, instantiation logic remains in the concrete subclass.

 Below provides the concrete subclasses of `StandardTaxiRequest`, `SevenSeaterTaxiRequest`, and `MiniBusTaxiRequest` that all extend the abstract `TaxiRequest` class above: